Genivia/ugrep/README.md

 - *if anything isn't looking right to you when using ugrep, then I would like to know!*

-- add new and updated features
+- add new and updated features, including [indexing (in beta release state)](https://github.com/Genivia/ugrep-indexer)

 - share [reproducible performance results](https://github.com/Genivia/ugrep-benchmarks) with the community